robertabbott/brkt-cli/README.md

 The following network connections are established during image encryption:

 * **brkt-cli** talks to the Encryptor instance on port 8000 by default.
-This can be overriden using the --status-port flag which support any port other than port 81.
+This can be overridden using the --status-port flag which support any port other than port 81.
 * The Encryptor talks to the Bracket service at `yetiapi.mgmt.brkt.com`.
 In order to do this, port 443 must be accessible on the following hosts:
   * 52.32.38.106